remyschwab/TetRex/README.md

 Query Time: 0.007119
 ```

+The `fasta-splitter.pl` tool is available in the `utils` folder in this repository.
+The original tool is authored and distributed by [Kirill Kryukov](https://kirill-kryukov.com/study/tools/fasta-splitter/).

 Note that, for now, we leave the task of preprocessing the database up to the user.
-The above example simply splits the database into equal sized bins using `gsplit`.
+The above example simply splits the database into equal sized bins using `fasta-splitter.pl`.
 You may choose to use a different program for splitting, cluster your sequences, split the bins into variable sizes, etc. However, the database must **at least** be split into bins in order to see any significant runtime improvements from the `TetRex` algorithm.

 ### Using the Prosite Pattern to RegEx Converter
 You can use the python executable tetrex_tools.py to convert patterns in the Prosite syntax to POSIX style RegEx's